 - If you aren’t asking questions because you don’t know what to ask, start by considering the title of the chapter, the “what you need to learn” lightbulb box, and all of the terms.
 That’s your study guide for each chapter, so at the very least you can ask about one of those specific concepts.

-Your ability to perform well on a mastery assessment depends on the stability of your skill and understanding, and every day, assignment, lesson, and homework chapter is like a jenga block.
+Your ability to perform well on assessments depend on the stability of your skill and understanding, and every day, assignment, lesson, and homework chapter is like a jenga block.

 If you keep your focus on building a stable understanding of content and required skills, the grades are going to take care of themselves.

-But you can’t expect to do well on these assessments if you missed too many classes, didn’t complete assignments, have blank pages in your notebook, taking poor quality notes, and not asking questions about content you’re required to learn.
+You cannot expect to do well on these assessments if you miss class, don’t complete assignments, have blank pages in your notebook, take poor quality notes, and avoid asking questions about content you’re required to learn.

 How to build a stable understanding & set yourself up for success

 I spend a lot of time (and money) building tools for you to make the process of deep learning as easy for you as possible.
-The only reason I share that with you is to convey the worth of these tools and encourage you to see them as worth your effort to use them.
+I share that with you to convey the worth of these tools and encourage you to see them as worth your effort to use them.

-So, if you want to set yourself up for success, use the tools that were built for you: your notebook, the website and its features.
-They are there to help you learn efficiently and show you the relevance of the content you’re learning.
+So, if you want to set yourself up for success, use the tools that were built for you: your notebook, the resources and features on the website, the plethora of practice questions you’ll have access to on platforms like Quizizz and Kahoot, and the grading system explained later.

 The titles are not regular generic unit titles.
 I wrote them to communicate why the content matters and how it applies to the world.
 The title is the over-arching understanding I want you to remember long after you’ve moved on and forgotten some of the chapter content.
-Whenever you grasp the meaning and importance of something your brain has an easier time building a longterm memory!
+The titles are in your notebook, and in these blue boxes at the top of every chapter.

 Terms